tombull/office365-smtp-proxy/README.md

 * `--sources`: Allowed source IP addresses ([]string)
 * `--tenantid`: Tenant ID (string)

-All command line options may be specified as environment variables in the form of `SMTPD_<option>`.
+All command line options may be specified as environment variables in the form of `SMTPD_<option>`, with the additional option to supply `SMTPD_SECRET_FILE` to allow loading of the client secret from a file.

 ### Configuration File